 Languages, Cultures, Workplaces (LCW)

-- Collaborate around research on languages and cultures in workplaces
+- Languages and cultures in workplaces within agriculture

 - How to attract students from non-language programs to elective instrumental language modules (page about funding in Danish)